Version of 27 Nov 2025

 1931.
 Form 4S.
 Eva Davies and Mr. Alec Pearson both appear again on this photo of Form 4S.
 Apart from Eva, all other pupils are new to this form, though the plaque tells us it's the same Form another year later.
 A little mystery for the detectives among you!

 1931, Form 5L.
 John Gunter, already in his twentieth year at the School, has a fatherly look about him.
 He was already widowed and had five sons to raise on his own.
 He stayed at the School until after WWII.
+Ronnie Naylor has the piped blazer collar on the back row.
 Photo supplied by John Barlow.

 1932.
 Class 2A.
 Photos like these tell many stories.
 Despite these years being economically challenging, these young people look happy and focused in their lives.
 I wonder how their lives progressed ?

 1933, Form 1A.
 Derek Briggs acquired this (and later photos) through his cousin, Ian Morris.
 Derek's aunt, Olive Briggs, the girl with the shining smile (marked with the dot), was a pupil.
-She obviously enjoyed her time at school.
+She obviously enjoyed her time at school, her teacher being Olive Gray.

 1933.
 The 3A class.
 The teacher is Miss Baker.
 She became headmistress in in 1944 probably, and stayed at the school into the mid-1960's.
 She taught many of us the intricacies of Shakespeare.
 In her later years at the school her house faced Monton Green and she rode her bicycle to school, a vigilante of her age, detecting students walking to school who were not wearing the school cap or conducting themselves with 'proper comportment' !
 She was also reputed to check, when necessary, that naughty girls weren't wearing other than the regulation bottle-green knickers !